Bears Ears National Monument Is the Next Standing Rock: Sonali Kolhatkar

 No president has ever reversed a previous administration’s national monument designation, and it is unclear whether Trump has the authority to do so.
 Still, the anticipated decision by Zinke to reverse Bears Ears’ protection is a dangerous step, especially if Trump’s reversal of Obama’s decision to block the Dakota Access pipeline in Standing Rock, N.D., is any indication.

 When Zinke visited Bears Ears in preparation for his review, he was confronted by Cassandra Begay, a young Native American activist who demanded to know why he had not met with the Bears Ears Inter-Tribal Coalition.
-Zinke had only spent an hour speaking with tribal leaders during his “listening tour,” and the majority of his time was taken up by meetings and tours with state officials pushing for development of the land.
+Zinke had spent only an hour speaking with tribal leaders during his “listening tour,” and the majority of his time was taken up by meetings and tours with state officials pushing for development of the land.
 In a video that has since gone viral, Zinke is seen wagging his finger in Begay’s face, telling her to “be nice.”

 Begay told me in an interview after the incident: “I was really worried about [Zinke] spending the majority of the time with people who are against the monument, because he had been denying meeting requests from the sovereign nations.”
 Begay speculated that Zinke might have responded to her the way he did because “he was under a lot of pressure to arrive at a conclusion that was already predetermined.”